dordje21/seamlesschex-transaction-gateway/README.md

 | `DirectPost_key`       | Seamlesschex DirectPost key    |

 ## License
 This project is licensed under the MIT License.
-See the `LICENSE` file for details.

-## Support
-For support, please contact [support@yourdomain.com](mailto:support@yourdomain.com).